 Welcome!
-I'm Colleen Sehy, author of Finding Shakespeare in America, a guide to festivals, theaters, gardens, and other places across the United States where you can connect with the Bard.
+I'm Colleen Sehy, author of Finding Shakespeare in America, a guide to festivals, theaters, gardens, and other places across the United States and online where you can connect with the Bard.

 Claim Your Free Guide:

 Every Anglophile Should Visit

 Request my monthly newsletter, and you'll also receive my free guide to must-see locations for Anglophiles in the USA.